 Meet with your supervisor or a qualified OL Examiner to discuss the operability evaluations.
 Discuss some questions you could ask to help you verify that the evaluations properly support the operability decision.
 In addition, discuss any questions that you have as a result of this activity and demonstrate that you can meet the evaluation criteria listed above.

-DOCUMENTATION: OL Examiner Signature Card Item ISA-OLE-
+DOCUMENTATION: OL Limited Examiner Signature and Certification Card Item ISA-OLE-6

-(ISA-OLE-) (L) Shutdown Operations
+(ISA-OLE-7) (L) Shutdown Operations